urbanairship/ruby-library/README.rst

 ========================

 - **log_path**: Allows to define the folder where the log file will be created (the default is nil).
-- **log_level**: Allows to define the log level and only messages at that level or higher will be printed.
+- **log_level**: Allows to define the log level and only messages at that level or higher will be printed (the default is INFO).

 Usage
 =====